Werkspot/javascript/README.md

     // good
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
+    var errorMessage = [
+        'This is a super long error that ',
+        'was thrown because of Batman.',
-      'When you stop to think about ' +
+        'When you stop to think about ',
-      'how Batman had anything to do ' +
+        'how Batman had anything to do ',
-      'with this, you would get nowhere ' +
+        'with this, you would get nowhere ',
-      'fast.';
+        'fast.'
+    ].join('');
     ```

   - When programatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).